opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 )

 ## Steps to spin up a self-managed dashboards in EC2 hosted container
-1. Create an EC2 instance within the identical VPC where the managed service OpenSearch domain is operating to run the self-managed dashboards and capture its endpoint.
+1. Create an EC2 instance within the identical VPC where the managed service OpenSearch domain is operating to configure the self-managed dashboards and capture its endpoint.
 2. Create a new Application in your `IDP` with the self-managed dashboards endpoint which would generate a new IDP metadata
 3. Copy the IDP metadata of the newly created application and paste it into the IDP metadata text box found in the `Configure identity provider (IdP)` section within the security configuration tab of the managed service domain in aws console.
 Below is the sample IDP metadata xml.
 ```xml